semgrep/semgrep-docs/docs/faq.md

 #### What data do you store?

 Semgrep CI collects usage data to provide useful results and to help improve the product.
 Two types of data are sent to r2c servers: scan data and findings data.
 Scan data includes project id, CI environment and scan meta-data.
 Findings data are used to provide human readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
 For more information and detailed description for each data field, refer to Semgrep CI [PRIVACY.md](https://github.com/returntocorp/semgrep-action/blob/develop/PRIVACY.md).
-Note that [Semgrep CLI](https://github.com/returntocorp/semgrep) does not collect or send any scan or findings data.
+Note that [Semgrep](https://github.com/returntocorp/semgrep) does not collect or send any scan or findings data.

 #### What network requests are made?

 Semgrep CI makes network requests in accordance with the data storage mentioned above.

-[Semgrep CLI](https://github.com/returntocorp/semgrep) makes the following network requests:
+[Semgrep](https://github.com/returntocorp/semgrep) makes the following network requests:

 - When running without `--disable-version-check`, Semgrep makes a network request to check for updates.
 - When providing a URL to `--output`, Semgrep performs an HTTP `POST` of the results to the specified URL.